 It’s hot.
 And probably smoky.
 You’ll want to be really careful of where any fires might be, paying attention to blowing smoke and areas that may be closed.
 We are often lucky that the Denver Mountain Parks tend to miss the big fire action.
 One of the best mountain parks to enjoy for sunrise or sunset is Corwina Park.
 You can take a short hike and reach Panorama Point, although it’s basically straight up for a mile.
 There, view the Continental Divide and escape the heat of the city.
 If you want more distance, enjoy the Bear Creek Trail that crosses Panorama Point Trail for 6 miles one way to Pence Park, another Denver Mountain Park to explore.

 September Hike in Denver

 Fall color starts to set in up in the high country, and it begins to creep into Denver.
 Again, your Denver Mountain Parks provide your best local option in September to see fall color.
 The best high country hike for color is Hell’s Hole in Idaho Springs.
-But if you don’t want to start at 9000 feet and go to 10,500, try the easier Denver Mountain Park hike in O’Fallon Park.
+But if you don’t want to start at 9000 feet and go to 10,500, try the more leisurely Denver Mountain Park hike in O’Fallon Park.
 Take the Bear Creek to Meadow View to West Ridge Loop.
-You’ll see great fall color, avoid the crowds, see the 4-sided chimney, and not have to travel too far.
+You’ll see excellent fall color, avoid the crowds, see the 4-sided chimney, and not travel too far.